Lambda-School-Labs/quick-street-be/README.md

 Using Express...

-- made it fast and easy to set up
-- allowed us to create Restful API
+- we created a Restful API
-- made it easy to connect to mongooseDB
+- connected to PostgreSQL
-- made it easy to incorporate middleware
+- used custom middleware

 ## Endpoints